Reed-Statistics/book_trackR/README.md

   - `email` allows the NLM to track your API requests
   - `output` determines if a row is a field or a document
   - `collapse_to_first` removes duplicated fields if set to TRUE
+  - `print_url` prints the queried URL if set to TRUE

 <!-- end list -->